 - Class F and Class G felonies include a fine not to exceed $25,000.
 Class F imprisonment may not exceed 12 years and 6 months, and Class G may not exceed 10 years.
 An individual may be penalized with both imprisonment and a fine.
 An example is pimping, which is in most cases, a man that uses an organized ring of prostitutes for a share of the earnings.

 - Class H and Class I felonies are monetarily penalized up to $10,000.
 A Class H felony prison time may not exceed 6 years, and a Class I felony may not exceed 3 years and 6 months.
 Both penalties of imprisonment and the forfeitures may be used in sentencing.
-An example is theft of property worth $5,000 to $10,000.
+An example is the theft of property worth $5,000 to $10,000.

 The air just got a little heavier, but crime, especially committing a felony, is a serious matter.
 TV doesn’t show you the penalties that can be placed upon a person apart from ones included in Class A and Class B felonies (mostly because ‘milder’ crimes wouldn’t make good television).
-These same, crime-glamourising spectacles fail to show the reality and long term repercussions on all parties involved.
-Misdemeanors and felonies are the kinds of situations that can actually ruin someone’s life, and not just the person being convicted.
-Survivors of violent crimes have to live with that life altering trauma, and families of victims must go on without their mother, father, sister, brother, and so forth.
+These same, crime-glamourizing spectacles fail to show the reality and long term repercussions on all parties involved.
+Misdemeanors and felonies are the kinds of situations that can ruin someone’s life, and not just the person being convicted.
+Survivors of violent crimes have to live with that life-altering trauma, and families of victims must go on without their mother, father, sister, brother, and so forth.